1danya/spoolman_nfc/README.md

 # Spoolman NFC Thingy (Beta)

 ### Attention!
 This is an ongoing project.
 Currently this page is designed to only provide a basic description and part list.
 After the initial testing is finished by the early adopters, it will be significantly extended.
+[Here](https://www.youtube.com/watch?v=UArv1gzjmVA) you can find a basic demo of how this device works.

 ### Prerequisites
 #### Mandatory